Stockbridge School of Agriculture

-The Stockbridge School of Agriculture offers Associate of Science, Bachelor of Science, and graduate degrees as an academic unit of the University of Massachusetts Amherst campus.
+The Stockbridge School of Agriculture is a constituent college of the University of Massachusetts Amherst.
+It offers associate, bachelor's, and graduate degrees related to agriculture.
 It was founded as part of the Massachusetts Agricultural College (now University of Massachusetts Amherst) in 1918.

 The school's main facility and school symbol is Stockbridge Hall, named after Levi Stockbridge, a founder of Massachusetts Agricultural College and its first professor of agriculture; however, its faculty occupies various buildings on the University of Massachusetts campus, including Agricultural Engineering, Bowditch, Clark, Fernald, French, Stockbridge, and West Experiment Station.
 Research, education, and extension activities occur at the UMass Cold Spring Orchard Research & Education Center, the Hadley Farm (Stockbridge Stables), the Joseph Troll Turf Research Center, the UMass Vegetable & Agronomy Research Farm, and the CNS Greenhouses.

 Degrees

 The following Associate of Science degrees are available at Stockbridge: